bjoluc/cubase-mcu-midiremote/readme.md

 ## TL;DR

 This Cubase MIDI Remote Script replaces the default Mackie Control device setup and is tailored specifically to the Behringer X-Touch.
-It can be [set up](#Setup) with a standalone X-Touch, as well as an X-Touch + X-Touch Extender.
+It can be [set up](#Setup) with a standalone X-Touch or with an X-Touch and an additional X-Touch Extender unit.
 Key features include:

 - Track-colored scribble strips
 - Full utilization of all scribble strip display segments – no padding characters, no words across scribble strip boundaries
 - A modus to control any value under your mouse cursor with the rightmost push encoder
 - Encoder assignment for editing the currently focused plugin's parameters ("Plug-In" button)
 - VST Quick Control encoder assignment ("Inst" button)
-- Meter LEDs that closely resemble the MixConsole meter's scale
+- Meter LEDs that closely resemble the MixConsole meters' scale

 ## Motivation